aisingapore/ai-practitioner-handbook/book/5-data-mgmt-exp-proc/data-splits.md

 Contributor(s): Lee Xin Jie, Senior AI Engineer (100E)

-## 1. Static Train Test Split
+## 1. Static train-test Split
 The most common train test split strategy is to create static training, validation and test data sets.

-### Train Set
+### Train set
 The train set is the subset of the data that will be used to train the ML model.
 The model’s performance on the train set will only provide an indication of how well the model will perform on previously seen data.

-### Validation Set
+### Validation set
 The validation set, also commonly referred to as the development set, consists of data that is unseen during model training.
 It provides an estimation of the model’s performance during production.
 The validation set is often used during model hyperparameter tuning and algorithm selection.
 When performing algorithm selection, it is important to ensure that the validation set used is the same across all algorithms to ensure a fair comparison.

-### Test Set
+### Test set
 The test set is the second hold-out set that will not be used during training.
-Since the validation set is commonly used to influence the modelling decisions, our ML model pipeline is likely to be biassed in performing well on the validation set.
+Since the validation set is commonly used to influence the modelling decisions, our ML model pipeline is likely to be biased in performing well on the validation set.
 Hence, we will need a completely unseen set of data to provide a final benchmark of our model’s performance on unseen data.
 It is important to not use this test set to influence your modelling decision.
 Otherwise you will get an inflated sense of how well the model will perform in real life.
 You should only evaluate your model on the test set during the final step of the pipeline.
 As such, it is common for the train set performance to be higher than the validation performance, which in turn, should be higher than the test performance.

 **Tip**: After finding the best model from validation, it is also good practice to re-run this model (with the best hyperparameters) on the full dataset (train + validation + test) and save the resulting weights for further use.

-### Split Ratio
+### Split ratio
 There is no single ‘golden’ data splitting proportion.
 In general, the larger your dataset, the lower the proportion of data you have to set aside for the validation and test sets.
 If you have a dataset with a billion data points, you could theoretically set aside 1% of the data for the test set, and still have a sufficiently large test set of 10 million data points.
-Vice-versa, the smaller your dataset, the larger the proportion of data that should be set aside for your validation and test sets.
+Conversely, the smaller your dataset, the larger the proportion of data that should be set aside for your validation and test sets.
 This will allow you to have a more confident estimation of model performance during production, as your model’s performance will be determined on a larger and more diverse validation/test set.

 One commonly used rule of thumb will be to adopt a 70-20-10 split for your train, validation and test sets respectively.
 Ultimately, you should prioritise selecting a ratio catered to your needs.

-## 2. Cross Validation
+## 2. Cross-validation
-A single, static validation set could potentially present a biassed assessment of model performance.
+A single, static validation set could potentially present a biased assessment of model performance.
 This is particularly the case with smaller datasets where favourable validation performance may arise by chance.

 Cross-validation is an alternative to having a static validation set.
 In cross-validation, you will conduct multiple rounds of model training, each time with a different section of your dataset serving as the validation set.
 This will minimise the variance associated with choosing any particular choice of validation set.
 However, cross-validation does come with the penalty of additional training time.
 The difference could be significant especially when training large models.
 So it is usually recommended when you are dealing with a smaller dataset where there could be insufficient samples to form a reliable validation set.
-In such cases, favourable validation performance may arise by chance due to a higher proportion of 'easier' examples appearing in the validation set.
+In such cases, favourable validation performance may arise by chance due to a higher proportion of 'easier' examples appearing in the validation set, hence the need for cross-validation.

 ## 3. Nested cross-validation
 While cross-validation reduces the amount of overfitting as compared to the use of a static train test split, it does not reduce it completely.
 This is because the same score is used to select the best model and to evaluate the model.